iamericanartist/code-shoulder/resources.md

 - [A Smarter Way to Learn JavaScript](https://www.amazon.com/Smarter-JavaScript-tech-assisted-approach-requires/dp/1497408180/ref=pd_sim_14_2?_encoding=UTF8&psc=1&refRID=XTDA4VDWEYNHN5ZZXHAT) is another book by Mark Myers and is also required reading at Nashville Software School.
 - [Web Design with HTML, CSS, JavaScript and jQuery Set](https://www.amazon.com/Web-Design-HTML-JavaScript-jQuery/dp/1118907442/ref=la_B001IR3Q7I_1_1?s=books&ie=UTF8&qid=1483520705&sr=1-1) by Jon Duckett is on Amazon and I would suggest buying both books as the combo I believe is within $5 of the JavaScript book by itself!
 Great books for visual people!
 - [Pro Git](https://git-scm.com/book/en/v2) a FREE digital book to help further your Git understanding and how source code management (SCM) can work for you.
+- [Ry's Git Tutorial](http://rypress.com/tutorials/git/index) is another FREE digital book (I got it for Kindle), and/or useful website if you prefer, about Git and distributed version control.

 ***
 ## Educational Sites